close2/csv/README.md

 `FirstOccurrenceSettingsDetector` doesn't parse the csv string!
 For instance if eol should be `'\r\n'` but there is a field with a correctly quoted `'\n'` in the first row, `'\n'` is used instead.

+If you csv String contains a (simple) header row, or all eols are equal this is good enough.

+Feel free to submit something more intelligent.

 To check your configuration values there is `CsvToListConverter.verifySettings` and `verifyCurrentSettings`.
 Both return an empty list if all settings are valid,